jaredpar/jaredpar.github.io/_posts/2008-09-02-a-lesson-in-serialization.md

     }

-I did a bit of digging and discovered the exception was coming from the stack2.Reverse() call.??
-Jumped through the code and didn't see much wrong.??
+I did a bit of digging and discovered the exception was coming from the stack2.Reverse() call.
+Jumped through the code and didn't see much wrong.
 I had several existing tests around ImmutableStack.Reverse() and I couldn't see why Serialization would make any difference.